timmaffett/xcodefluttercolordebugging/README.md

 ![Broken debug console messages via XCode without this extension](https://raw.githubusercontent.com/timmaffett/xcodefluttercolordebugging/refs/heads/main/assets/without_xcodefluttercolordebugging.webp)

-This extension allows you to enjoy the power of colorized and styled debug logging from your Flutter app running or debugged from within VSCode via XCode.
+This extension allows you to enjoy the power of colorized and styled printing from your Flutter app running or debugged from within VSCode via XCode.

 ## Requirements